Making sure the state pays its fair share of public education costs

 Responding to JLARC's study on school funding

-Implementing these improvements during the 2024-2025 and 2025-2026 school years would provide a down payment on what our students need while community members and legislators work to determine how to implement JLARC’s recommended long-term investments in education.
+Implementing these improvements during the 2025-2026 school years would provide a down payment on what our students need while community members and legislators work to determine how to implement JLARC’s recommended long-term investments in education.

 Making sure Virginia pays its share of the real costs to educate our students while making the formula simpler and more accurate